OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 1. Some meters or a group of meters provide the values needed to determine usage.
 For example, steam needs multiple values.
 How will we deal with this?
 If we store the raw meter values then need to combine when requested or in advance (maybe in a way similar to the daily aggregation).
 Here are some older notes on unusual types
     1. Fuel oil - proposal can deal with this one
         1. Gallons (volume) but has equivalent energy value
-        2. We will do this by having a conversion from a volumne of fuel oil to energy or cost.
+        2. We will do this by having a conversion from a volume of fuel oil to energy or cost.
 The example for gasoline given is the same idea.
     2. Steam - is this energy or something else?
         1. Believe need pressure, temperature and flow.
 It seems these calculations are not trivial as seen in some of the [steam resource](#information-resources) and other that can be found.
 It appears these are not just linear transformations but are the product of two values measured (and often combined with other values).
 The proposed unit conversion will not deal with this.
 We might be able to do by allowing a multiplication instead of addition for groups but it would be other work too.
 For now, unless someones figures out that it isn't this simple, OED will need to have a software that either converts as all the needed values come in (can we get from multiple meters at the same time?) or does something special to create a meter or group from the multiple meters read.
 This seems a nontrivial problem so putting it off for now.
 The other option is that the data comes to OED as energy in which case we can deal with it as any other value.
         2. CEED gives gallons but unsure what that means.
     3. Heated water
         1. Can be demand (flow) or usage (volume)?
         2. If want the usage then we can do the same as water.
-If you want the energy then it involves the temperature too and this probably falls into the same as steam (later or given energy from emter).
+If you want the energy then it involves the temperature too and this probably falls into the same as steam (later or given energy from meter).
     4. Chilled water
         1. CEED does TonHr which is a normalized BTU/hr (1 ton hr about 12,000 BTU)
         2. If the meter gives us energy then can do.
 If not, may be like steam.